Please telephone the school on the first day of absence between 8.30am and 9.30am so we know your child is safe.

-Attendance registers are taken at the beginning of the morning and afternoon sessions and sent to the office for checking by 9.05am.
+Attendance registers are taken at the beginning of the morning and afternoon sessions and sent to the office for checking at 9:00am.
 The office staff contact the parents/carer of any child who has an unexplained absence before the end of the morning session.

 If we are unable to contact you, we will the contact the person / people you give as emergency contact numbers.

 It is very important that you always keep us informed of any changes in either your telephone number or those of your emergency contacts.
 Please let the office know if any of your child’s information needs updating.

 All absences are treated as unauthorised unless or until the school agrees on a satisfactory explanation.

 It is important to be on time at the start of the morning and afternoon school sessions.
 If your child is late they can miss learning time with their class teacher getting vital information, cause disruption to the lesson for others, and it can be embarrassing leading to possible further absence.

 - The school day begins at 9am, doors open at 8.45am and all children are expected to be in school at this time.
 Morning registration is at 9 am and it closes at 9.30am.